 Cenote Diving Mexico

-It is here at the Riviera Maya, where you can dive in the “Cenotes”, considered sacred by the Mayans, who believed that they were an entrance to the underworld “Xibalba.
+It is here, on the Riviera Maya, that you can scuba dive the “Cenotes”, considered sacred by the Mayans, who believed that they were an entrance to the underworld “Xibalba.

-With their visibility that extends 152 meters/ 500 feet, and beyond, and formations that each took over 100,000 years to form, we guarantee that these will be some of the must unique and special dives you’ll ever experience.
+With their visibility that extends 152 meters/ 500 feet and beyond, and formations that took over 100,000 years to form, we guarantee that these will be some of the must unique and special dives you’ll ever experience!

 Things to take into consideration

 - You want to be sure you have good buoyancy skills before your first guided tour, the caves have been forming for thousands of years so it is very important to be careful and respectful.

 - Please be advised that for their own safety, kids under the age of 15 years are not allowed to do Cavern Diving.

 - Cenote Diving is a very independent kind of diving, you are expected to be able to assemble your own equipment and be able to carry your tank to the water.
 To blow bubbles in a cenote, you’ll need to do a little heavy lifting.

 *If you are unable to do so, please let us know in advanced so a “Sherpa” can be hired at an extra cost.

 - We discourage people that are claustrophobic or afraid of the dark to Cavern dive.